lasaths/HandyPi/README.md

 ### Camera Not Opening
 - Ensure your camera is connected and not being used by another application
-- For Raspberry Pi Camera Modules: Use `--picamera` flag and ensure Picamera2 is installed (`sudo apt install -y python3-picamera2`)
+- For Raspberry Pi Camera Modules:
+  - Use `--picamera` flag and ensure Picamera2 is installed (`sudo apt install -y python3-picamera2`)
+  - Verify Picamera2 is accessible: `python3 -c "from picamera2 import Picamera2; print('OK')"`
+  - Ensure you're using a venv with `--system-site-packages` (see Step 6 in setup)
+  - Run with `python main.py --picamera` (not `uv run main.py`)
+  - Enable camera in `raspi-config`: `sudo raspi-config` → Interface Options → Camera → Enable
 - For USB webcams: Try different camera indices: `--camera 1`, `--camera 2`, etc.
 - On Linux, ensure your user is in the `video` group: `sudo usermod -a -G video $USER` (log out and back in)

-- Enable camera in `raspi-config` if using Pi Camera Module: `sudo raspi-config` → Interface Options → Camera → Enable
+### Picamera2 ModuleNotFoundError
+If you get `ModuleNotFoundError: No module named 'picamera2'`:
+- Ensure Picamera2 is installed: `sudo apt install -y python3-picamera2`
+- Verify system Python can see it: `python3 -c "from picamera2 import Picamera2; print('OK')"`
+- **Do not use `uv sync` or `uv run`** - they recreate the venv without system site-packages
+- Use `python3 -m venv --system-site-packages .venv` to create the venv
+- Activate with `source .venv/bin/activate` and run with `python main.py`

 ### RabbitMQ Connection Failed
 - Verify RabbitMQ server is running: `rabbitmqctl status`